arXiv/discussion/docs/index.md

     finally {};
   }

-  // In the onreadystatechange of the parent document, set up the onreadystate
+  // In the onreadystatechange of the parent document, set up the
-  // listener for the contained frame! document.onreadystatechange = () => {
+  // listener for the onload event of the contained frame!
+  // We can't access readystatechange inside the frame to cross-origin security document.onreadystatechange = () => {
     if (document.readyState === "complete") {
-      ifrm = document.querySelector('iframe.giscus-frame');
+      const ifrm = document.querySelector('iframe.giscus-frame');
       ifrm.onload = () => {
         if (iframe.readyState === "complete") {
           alert("Ready state complete");